onfido/onfido-android-sdk/README.md

 The JSON response has an `id` field containing an UUID that identifies the applicant.
 Once you pass the applicant ID to the SDK, documents and live photos/videos uploaded by that instance of the SDK will be associated with that applicant.

+**Note**: If you're using API v2, please check out [API v2 to v3 migration guide](https://developers.onfido.com/guide/v2-to-v3-migration-guide#applicant-creation) to understand which changes need to be applied before starting to use API v3.

 ### 4. Configuring SDK with Tokens